 About the Instructor

-Digital culture ministry is also about ancient-future worship arts and education styles, especially an emphasis on story; she is an ambassador of the Network of Biblical Storytellers International and coordinates the NBSI-related Chicago-area biblical storytelling guild.
-She’s taught biblical storytelling in Cameroon, Bolivia, Haiti, the Philippines, and India as well as across the United States.
+Beth serves on the leadership team of Compassion UMC, a new church plant near Chicago.
+She is an ambassador of the Network of Biblical Storytellers International and coordinates her biblical storytelling guild.
+She’s taught biblical storytelling in Cameroon, Bolivia, Haiti, the Philippines, and India as well as the U.S.